Bayer Leverkusen travel to Manchester, having lost only two matches in all competitions since Kasper Hjulmand took charge in September.

 Patrik Schick's second-half header gave Leverkusen the win at Benfica. - PATRICIA DE MELO MOREIRA

-A big factor in their renewed attacking power is the return from injury of Patrik Schick, who followed up his winning goal at Benfica with a brace against Heidenheim to make it seven goals in all competitions so far this season.
+A big factor in their renewed attacking power is the return from injury of Patrik Schick, who followed up his winning goal at Benfica with a brace against Heidenheim to make it seven goals in all competitions so far this term.

 In fact, Schick's tally of 21 Bundesliga goals last term was just one short of Haaland's 22 in the English Premier League, despite the Leverkusen man playing over 1,000 fewer minutes.